 .

-Research Design Methodology
+Research Design and Methodology

 Fund Selection Process

-Each paired fund and benchmark is a subject of the analysis.
-Benchmarks included the S&P 500, Russell 1000, Russell 2000, Russell 1000 Value, and Russell 1000 Growth.
-The time periods used were either January 2014 through July 2019, or January 2016 through July 2019, depending on available data.
+Each pair of a fund and a benchmark is the subject of the analysis.
+The benchmarks included the S&P 500, Russell 1000, Russell 2000, Russell 1000 Value and Russell 1000 Growth.
+The time periods used were either January 2014 to July 2019, or January 2016 to July 2019, depending on the data available.

 Source of Daily Fund Positions

-Isolating Manager Conviction
+Isolating the Manager’s Conviction